The Potential of Microsoft Power Apps Plan Designer (preview)

 Sometimes a payment is required, which needs to be recorded and tracked.

-Each week, the permit officer emails a report to other staff in the organisation so they are aware of who will be entering forests that week (see attached Forest permit report)
+Each week, the permit officer emails a report to other staff in the organisation to inform them about who will be entering forests that week (see attached Forest permit report).

 I also uploaded a screenshot of the permit form that is to be digitised by the solution.